fallahn/speljongen/readme.md

 creating app bundles on macOS, which requires a valid icon set and XCode 9 command line tools installed.

+Since sound emulation was added Speljongen now *also* depends on SDL2...

 Speljongen is buggy and incomplete - few games work (I don't have any commercial ROMs to test, so I'm relying on PD ROMs) and the UI is missing features.
 Ideally I'd like